regebro/hovercraft/docs/usage.rst

     ``-h, --help``
         Show this help.

-    ``-t TEMPLATE, --template``
+    ``-t TEMPLATE, --template TEMPLATE``
-        TEMPLATE Specify a template.
-Must be a .cfg file, or a directory with a ``template.cfg file``.
+        Specify a template.
+Must be a .cfg file, or a directory with a ``template.cfg`` file.
 If not given it will use a default template.

     ``-c CSS, --css CSS``
         An additional CSS file for the presentation to use.
         See also the ``:css:`` settings of the presentation.

     ``-a, --auto-console``
-        Pop up the console automatically.
+        Open the presenter console automatically.
 This is useful when you are rehearsing and making sure the presenter notes are correct.
         You can also set this by having ``:auto-console: true`` first in the presentation.

     ``-s, --skip-help``
-        Pop up the console automatically.
-This is useful when you are rehearsing and making sure the presenter notes are correct.
-        You can also set this by having ``:skip-help: true`` first in the presentation.
+        Do not show the initial help popup.

     ``--n, --skip-notes``
         Do not include presenter notes in the output.

+    ``-p PORT, --port PORT``
+        The address and port that the server uses.
+Ex 8080 or 127.0.0.1:9000.
+Defaults to 0.0.0.0:8000.

 Built in templates